 The Company has continued to invest in the design and delivery of high quality online higher education which has been recognised by external quality audits and independent student satisfaction surveys during the year.
-The Company continues to recruit both UK and overseas students and has recently grown its provision with a range of micro-credential courses and, as such, is looking forward to increased student enrolments in 2024.
+The Company continues to recruit both UK and overseas students and has recently grown its provision with a range of online professional courses and further undergraduate courses and, as such, is looking forward to increased student enrolments in 2025.